amit142857/amit142857.github.io/README.md

 ### Deploy

-<a id="deploy">**Automatically deploy your portfolio to GitHub Pages with GitHub Actions:**</a>
+<a id="deploy">**Automatically deploy your amit142857 to GitHub Pages with GitHub Actions:**</a>
 ```bash
 $ git push -u origin main
 ```

-Whenever you want to redeploy your portfolio, simply push your changes as you did.
+Whenever you want to redeploy your amit142857, simply push your changes as you did.

 Additionally for your initial deployment, you'll need to select the proper GitHub Pages branch.